spodell/Darkhorse2/README.md

     de-compressed, and locally available:

         Genbank nr database raw fasta file
-            ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr.gz
+            wget ftp://ftp.ncbi.nih.gov/blast/db/FASTA/nr.gz
         Genbank Taxonomy database
-        	ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz
+	    wget ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz
-        	ftp://ftp.ncbi.nih.gov/pub/taxonomy/accession2taxid/prot.accession2taxid.gz
+            wget ftp://ftp.ncbi.nih.gov/pub/taxonomy/accession2taxid/prot.accession2taxid.gz

-    Users must be able to obtain protein BLAST (BLASTP) search data for query sequences versus the Genbank nr database, with output in the same tab-delimited format as NCBI BLAST+ outfmt 6 (old NCBI blast -m8).
+    Users must be able to obtain protein BLAST (BLASTP) search data for query sequences versus the Genbank nr database, with output in the same tab-delimited format as NCBI BLAST+ outfmt 6 (old NCBI blastall format -m8).
     The program Diamond is highly recommended for this purpose, although NCBI blast or any alternative (e.g. cluster-accelerated) software may also be used, as long as the output ends up in the same tab-delimited format.
 These tab-delimited output files are used as DarkHorse program input.

     The DarkHorse program is critically dependent on pre-computed associations of BLAST search output with taxonomic classification, stored in a MySQL relational database.
-The program will not work unless all database (Genbank nr) sequence ID numbers from the blast search match and ID numbers in the MySQL database match EXACTLY.
+The program will not work unless all database sequence ID numbers from the blast search match ID numbers in the MySQL database match EXACTLY.

-	NCBI changes ID numbers for large numbers of Genbank nr proteins very frequently.
-For this reason, the MySQL database used with the DarkHorse program must be updated to match the version of Genbank nr used for doing BLAST searches every time the Genbank nr version is changed.
+    The DarkHorse installer program creates a fasta-format file of taxonomically informative protein sequences.
+This file (or a subset of sequences from this file) must be used as the reference database for BLAST search input to the DarkHorse program.
+It is possible to add unpublished sequences to the reference database, but this must be done using the specific scripts and procedures described below.

 ----------------------------------------
 INSTALLATION